dalia-maher/Linux-Server-Configuration/README.md

 1. Install git by running this command: `sudo apt-get install git`.

 ### Step 13: Clone and setup "Item Catalog" project from the Github repository
-1. Make directory: `sudo mkdir /var/www/itemcatalog/` and change to it `cd /var/www/itemcatalog/`.
+1. Make directory: `sudo mkdir /var/www/itemcatalog/` and change to it: `cd /var/www/itemcatalog/`.
 2. Clone the Item Catalog project: `sudo git clone https://github.com/dalia-maher/Item-Catalog.git`.
 3. Change the owner of the cloned directory: `sudo chown -R grader:grader itemcatalog/`.
 4. Make sure that .git directory is not publicly accessible via a browser by running: `sudo nano /var/www/itemcatalog/.htaccess` and write in it: `RedirectMatch 404 /\.git` the, save & exit.